Julia Bullard Nelson: Social activism

+Later life and death

 Julia B. Nelson continued her demanding work but by the winter of 1912, at age seventy-one, she was feeling the effects of bronchitis.
 In 1913, her physician suggested a long rest in Florida, and she followed his advice.
 But on her way south she stopped in Washington, D.C. to attend the national woman's suffrage convention.
 Nelson could not resist working, and in late fall 1914, started a strenuous train tour of North Dakota, working for women's voting rights.
 Weakened by this effort, Nelson died of pneumonia on December 24, 1914.
 A newspaper article reported she was "The Last of the Grand Old Women of Suffrage."
+Nelson left most of her estate to William H. Richards, a Black man, who she had adopted as her son.

+Legacy

+Julie B. Nelson is an important historical figure in Texas and Minnesota history.
+Her home in Red Wing was added to the National Register of Historic Places, but it was torn down in 2004.
+Nelson was inducted into the Red Wing Women’s Hall of Fame in 2023.